schmidsi/melon-reporting/docs/01-thesis/05-solution/08-AuditingContractConsiderations.md

 Weaknesses:
 * No flexibility for audit timespans
 * Indexes do not align with _audits done_ when there is a gap.
 We could get an audit for indices 0 and 2, but not for index 1.
+* isComplete is more expensive than with variant 3

 ### Variant 5: Mapping instead of array
 TODO